kgingras/blog/_posts/2015-1-9-Build-A-Personal-Website.md

 $ git add .

 /* Commit your changes with a message for what you added */
-$ git commit -m "new style"
+$ git commit -m "fixed header"

 /* Push your commit to Github */
 $ git push origin master